programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 |.|
 |106|

 In a temporal network, however, actors and objects enter and exit the network over time.
 Our workshops of illuminators might be churning out beautiful books for two, five, or even thirty two and a half years.
-In order to reflect the emergeance and dispersal of these workshops, we need a onset (starting point), terminus (end point), and duration for each of them.
+In order to reflect the emergence and dispersal of these workshops, we need a onset (starting point), terminus (end point), and duration for each of them.
 The R packages that we are using will expect that data to look like this:

 |onset|terminus|vertex.id|onset.censored|terminus.censored|duration|
 |--|--|--|--|--|--|